 METHODOLOGY

-This is a peer review article of a metanalytical data pulled from publicly available data sources; BRFSS, Pandas, Matplotlib, NumPy, Seaborn and Stats model to provide valuable insight into the association between obesity and socio demographic variables among adults in the United States and forecast its prevalence in the US adult population from 2023 to 2030.
+This is a peer review article of a metanalytical data pulled from publicly available data sources; BRFSS, Pandas, Matplotlib, NumPy, Seaborn and Stats model to provide valuable insight into the association between obesity and socio-demographic variables among adults in the United States and forecast its prevalence in the US adult population from 2023 to 2030.
 Meta-analysis was conducted due to increased statistical power, improved precision of effect estimates, and the ability to identify heterogeneity among studies. *

 The data provided was initially titled Nutrition, Physical Activity and Obesity Behavioral Risk Factor Surveillance System and consists of 104272 rows and 32 columns.
 Some of the rows were removed on account of missing data value or data value footnote with insufficient sample size.
 The data analyzed consisted of 93505 rows and 32 columns and it included the percentage of adults aged 18 years and older who have an overweight classification and percentage of adults aged 18 years or older who have obesity.